martinring/thesis/src/3-Self-Verification.md

 MiniSat.
 This is where verification usually fails.

-However, post-deployment after we have instantiated the configuration variables, the search space may become small enough to allow verification of the corresponding properties even by a lightweight solver [@light-weight-SAT-solving].
+However, post-deployment after we have instantiated the configuration variables, the search space [may become]{.changed} small enough to allow verification of the corresponding properties even by a lightweight solver [@light-weight-SAT-solving].
 By this, verification of all properties becomes possible.
 Recall that this instantiation cannot be done at the design time, because at that point the